Use color to signal structure, highlight or emphasize important information or elements, and display different states.

 Use color intentionally.
 It’s not decoration.
 Color is supposed to be functional.

 We have different shades for every defined color in Orbit.
-For most of our colors*, the following points should apply:
+For most of our colorsnote, the following points should apply:

-Dark shade of any color shouldn’t be used as a background.
+- No Dark shade should be used as a background.

 We use two main colors for backgrounds:

 These are mostly used for backgrounds for any elevation level or component.
 These colors are accessible with dark foreground colors, so we recommended using Light shades for backgrounds and Dark shades for foregrounds.
 You can also use complementary and minor colors from our palette, which should give you enough colors to work with.

 Interactive colors are used in components with some indication of state that do not move you forward in the flow or redirect you to another page.
 All of these elements should be colored in BlueNormal.
 This mostly means hover, focus, select, active, press, and drag states.

 Actionable colors are used in components that include an action (such as moving you forward in the flow).
 This means the Button, ButtonLink, and TextLink components.
 For the actionable color, we use our main ProductNormal.
 Elements that aren’t actionable shouldn’t be in this color.